bonomani/devmon/docs/TEMPLATES.md

 ```
 ifAliasBox : REGSUB  : {ifAlias} /(\S+.*)/ [$1]/
 ```
-The transform above takes the input from the ifAlias data alias and, assuming that it is not an empty string (ifAlias has to have at least one non- whitespace character in it) it puts square braces around the value and puts a space in front of it.
-This example is used by all of the Cisco interface templates included with Devmon, to include the ifAlias information for an interface, but only if it has a value defined.
-A very powerful, but easily misused transform.
-If you are interested in using it but don't know much about substitution, you might want to google 'regular expression substitution' and try reading up on it.
+If `ifAlias` contain at least one non-whitespace character, square brackets are added around the value with a space in front.
+This example is used in all Cisco interface templates in Devmon to include `ifAlias` information for an interface, but only if it's defined.
+It's a powerful transform, but can be misused.
+If you're interested but unfamiliar with substitution, consider looking up `regular expression substitution` for more information.

 ### SET transform